chloenev/log/README.md

 * Have to toggle the other layers off or it gets too confusing

 I'm trying to add multiple filters so that the user can choose both the floor level (basement, 1-5) plus another selector (category, number, or date), but I can't seem to figure out how yet... 😠 That way they don't have to manually toggle the layers on/off

+I'm also trying to see if I can set up easy filtering on a chart element.
+For example, a bar chart (called serial chart) of the level of employee (entry, junior, senior, etc.) per floor.
+But, I just want 1 chart on the dashboard that changes based on the selected/searched for layer...
+Not sure if possible - going to keep looking at documentation and YouTube videos.

+Unfortunately, I do not see any way we could do a navigational aspect using Dashboards, so ultamitely this may not be the best web solution anyway... 🙃